toddZilla0130/discogs-collator/README.md

 Once `output-file` is written open it, add new collations as necessary then save **as .csv**.
 This file becomes `source-file.csv` for the next iteration.

 ### notes:
-A "default" for the artist collation in `output-file` (i.e., copy over the **artist** column) doesn't seem like a good idea because it makes it hard to find new lines, right?
+- A "default" for the artist collation in `output-file` (i.e., copy over the **artist** column) doesn't seem like a good idea because it makes it hard to find new lines, right?
 If there's a better way (like adding a "new" column?)
 I'll consider it.
+- It is up to the user to provide correct files for source & target.
+(Duh.)